Ranked: 54 retro dishes we think deserve a comeback

 Agave Studio/Shutterstock

-Here's another delicious French dish that hit the big time thanks to Julia Child.
-A recipe for quiche Lorraine appeared in the TV chef's 1968 cookbook, The French Chef Cookbook – and just like that, the cheesy, creamy delight became one of the most popular dishes around.
+A recipe for quiche Lorraine appeared in Julia Child's 1968 cookbook, The French Chef Cookbook – and just like that, the cheesy, creamy delight became one of the most popular dishes around.
 Sumptuously rich and savoury, it contains crispy bacon lardons, Gruyère (or Emmental or Cheddar, if you prefer), eggs and cream, all bound together in a pastry case.
 We'd love to see it make a return to lunch tables soon.

 30. Peach melba